Get started

 - Remaining affected team members who logged in with email, GitHub, GitLab, or Bitbucket will be denied access to the team until they sign out and then log back in via SSO.
 You may want to let your team members know to expect this, especially if they are a member of other teams where all login types are allowed.

-- API calls using access tokens generated by affected team members will be denied access.
+- API calls using access tokens generated by affected team members will be denied access by default.
 This applies to both personal access tokens and tokens from authorized applications.
-If you need to use access tokens, you can select enforcement with Owner fallback and ensure that any API calls to your team are using access tokens generated by Owners.
+You may want to let your team members know to expect this, especially if they generated tokens in the past.
+If your team needs to use access tokens, there are a couple options:

 - All team members (including Owners) will no longer be able to save changes to their email address or password in their user settings.
 These changes will need to be made via your identity provider.

 - Team Owners will no longer be able to invite new team members via Netlify.
 You will need to provision new team members via your identity provider.
 This will add new team members as Collaborators.
 Once added, you can change a team member’s permissions if necessary.